palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 ### Where you come in

-If you are interested in this effort and would like to contribute, here's how you could help today.
+If you are interested in this effort and would like to contribute, here's how you can help today.

 1. Download and install [``django-calaccess-raw-data``](https://github.com/california-civic-data-coalition/django-calaccess-raw-data) or [``django-calaccess-campaign-browser``](https://github.com/california-civic-data-coalition/django-calaccess-campaign-browser).
 Report bugs.
 2. Fork our code and try to close one of the [many](https://github.com/california-civic-data-coalition/django-calaccess-raw-data/issues) [tickets](https://github.com/california-civic-data-coalition/django-calaccess-campaign-browser/issues) we've filed.
 If you're knowledgable about how CAL-ACCESS works, we need your help!